BrookTsui/BrookTsui.github.io/_pages/archive.md

 This is the PDF version (Chinese) of my report at the Physics Hall about black hole thermodynamics and negative temperature.

-A brief introduction to the topic covering the derivation of Hawking temperature, the discussion of negative temperature and exotic-BTZ black holes.
+A brief introduction to the topic covering the basic BH thermodynamics, the derivation of Hawking temperature, the discussion of negative temperature and exotic-BTZ black holes.

 2. String Theory and CFT

-Cover the front half of David Tong's lecture.
+The string part covers mainly the front half of David Tong's lecture, and the CFT part comes from several sources.

-3. T-duality
+3. T-Duality

 The final report of the class about string theory.